The Car Connection Lexus RX Overview

 The RX was one of the first luxury crossovers to go on sale; many of its chief rivals—the Audi Q5, Volvo XC60, and Lincoln MKC—followed it on the market.

 In 2017, the RX gained a host of collision prevention tech as standard equipment and the F Sport performance package became available on the front-wheel drive RX 350.
-For 2018, changes are minor.
+For 2018, it added a long-wheelbase body style to meet a growing demand for three-row crossovers.

 The new Lexus RX